-Ecology also retained in this section the requirements to notify Ecology of changes to jurisdictional or coverage area boundaries and the requirement for certification and signature under G19 in order to clarify that these are required annually.
+Ecology retained the requirements to notify Ecology of changes to jurisdictional or coverage area boundaries and the requirement for certification and signature under G19 in order to clarify that these are required annually.

-Requirements proposed for Secondary Permittees, including the Ports of Seattle and Tacoma, in S9.F follow a format similar to that for cities and counties.
+Requirements proposed for Secondary Permittees in S9.F follow a format similar to that for cities, towns and counties.